 The designs, land, and funding for phase one of this project are in hand.
-If you are a regulator, we hope you will be inspired to partner with us to actualize its full potential to benefit the City, and build Santa Barbara’s environmental leadership.
-This community benefit project could be one of the top demonstrations of integrated solutions for climate, water, fire, transportation and affordability in North America.
+We hope you will be inspired to partner with us to actualize its full potential to benefit the City, and build Santa Barbara’s environmental leadership.
+This community-benefit project could be a top demonstration of integrated solutions for climate, water, fire, transportation and affordability.

 Details in full proposal (available on request) video and more info below.

 Our new Water and Intergrated Home Resource Management Handbook explains in some detail the types of approaches we use to achieve deep reductions in metered water use, with external community benefits.
 (This handbook, for the general public, has a target reduction of 60% from 2013 water use of 88 gpd/ person, we are confident we can get 80% and our stretch goal is 90% reduction)

 How much water you can store...